Differential Geometric Aspects of Causal Structures: Causal structures with vanishing curvature

-The theorem below gives a characterization of causal structures with vanishing \wsf curvature in terms of semi-integrable Lie contact structures induced on their space of characteristic curves. \begin{thm} Given a causal structure $(\cC,M)$ with vanishing \wsf curvature of signature $(p+1,q+1)$ its space of characteristic curves admits a semi-integrable Lie contact structure of signature $(p,q).$ Conversely, any semi-integrable Lie contact structure of signature $(p,q)$ on a space $\cN$ induces a causal structure of signature $(p+1,q+1)$ with vanishing \wsf curvature on its space of ruling Legendrian submanifolds. \end{thm} \begin{proof} To see how $\cN$ is endowed with a Lie contact structure, firstly note that by Proposition \ref{prop:segre-cone} the contact distribution carries a Segr\'e structure of type $(2,n-1).$ By the definition of $\Upsilon^{ab},$ it follows that the $\beta$-planes, i.e., the 1-parameter ruling of the Segr\'e cone, are given by
+The theorem below gives a characterization of causal structures with vanishing \wsf curvature in terms of $\beta$-integrable Lie contact structures induced on their space of characteristic curves. \begin{thm} Given a causal structure $(\cC,M)$ with vanishing \wsf curvature of signature \smash{$(p+1,q+1)$} its space of characteristic curves admits a $\beta$-integrable Lie contact structure of signature~$(p,q)$.
+Conversely, any $\beta$-integrable Lie contact structure of signature~$(p,q)$ on a~space~$\cN$ induces a causal structure of signature $(p+1,q+1)$ with vanishing \wsf curvature on its space of ruling Legendrian submanifolds. \end{thm} \begin{proof}To see how $\cN$ is endowed with a Lie contact structure, firstly note that by Proposi\-tion~\ref{prop:segre-cone} the contact distribution carries a Segr\'e structure of type $(2,n-1)$.
+By the definition of~$\Upsilon^{ab}$, it follows that the $\beta$-planes, i.e., the 1-parameter ruling of the Segr\'e cone, are given by

-$[A:B]\in\PP^1.$ Moreover, the inner product $\ve_{ab}\theta^a\circ\theta^b$ is of signature $(p,q)$ and its conformal class is well-defined on each $\beta$-plane, i.e., it is conformally invariant under the action of $G_5$ modulo $\Ibas=I\{\omega^0,\cdots,\omega^n\}.$ Finally, to show $\beta$-planes are Lagrangian consider a $\beta$-plane $E_{\beta_1}$ corresponding to $[A:B]\in\PP^1$ in \eqref{eq:beta-plane-parameter}.
-The tangent vectors $(v_1,\cdots,v_{n-1})$ where $v_a=B\frac{\partial}{\partial\theta^a}-A\frac{\partial}{\partial\omega^a}$ define a basis for $E_{\beta_1}.$ Because $\exd\omega^0\equiv \ve_{ab}\theta^a\w\omega^b,$ modulo $I\{\omega^0\},$ it follows that $\exd\omega^0(v_a,v_b)=0.$ Hence, $E_{\beta_1}$ is Lagrangian with respect to the conformal symplectic form $\exd\omega^0$.
+$[A:B]\in\PP^1$.
+Moreover, the inner product $\ve_{ab}\theta^a\circ\theta^b$ is of signature $(p,q)$ and its conformal class is well-defined on each $\beta$-plane, i.e., it is conformally invariant under the action of $G_5$ modulo $\Ibas=I\{\omega^0,\dots,\omega^n\}$.
+Finally, to show $\beta$-planes are Lagrangian consider a $\beta$-plane~$E_{\beta_1}$ corresponding to $[A:B]\in\PP^1$ in~\eqref{eq:beta-plane-parameter}.
+The tangent vectors $(v_1,\dots,v_{n-1})$ where $v_a=B\frac{\partial}{\partial\theta^a}-A\frac{\partial}{\partial\omega^a}$ define a~basis for $E_{\beta_1}$.
+Because $\exd\omega^0\equiv \ve_{ab}\theta^a\w\omega^b$, modulo $I\{\omega^0\}$, it follows that $\exd\omega^0(v_a,v_b)=0$.
+Hence, $E_{\beta_1}$ is Lagrangian with respect to the conformal symplectic form~$\exd\omega^0$.